uuuking-hg/AlarmTool/README.md

 It allows users to add, edit, and delete alarms, as well as set basic information such as alarm time and repeat cycle.
 Multiple Wake - up Tasks
 TTS (Text - to - Speech) task: When the alarm goes off, users will be asked to read a specified text.
 It uses voice recognition to determine whether the user reads correctly, so as to wake up the user and prevent them from oversleeping.
-Task types like shaking, camera tasks, etc. (From the perspective of code structure, it supports multiple wake - up tasks, making it easy to expand).
+Task types like shaking, camera tasks, etc.
 Permission Management and Guidance
 It can automatically detect and guide users to apply for key permissions including alarm, floating window, self - starting, camera, and recording, ensuring that the alarm and task functions work properly.
 Data Backup and Recovery